+Article 8 NonconformitiesSec.
+8.5.
 Repair, Maintenance and Alteration

-- B. The legal nonconforming structure may be restored to its original dimensions if damaged or partially destroyed by fire or other disaster provided that: - 1.
-The damage or destruction does not exceed 66 percent of the net floor area of the structure and provided all reconstruction complies with all current state and local building codes and all other applicable County regulations; or - 2.
+- A. The legal nonconforming structure may not be enlarged or altered in a way which increases its nonconformity; - B. The legal nonconforming structure may be restored to its original dimensions if damaged or partially destroyed by fire or other disaster (excluding properties located in a map Special Flood Hazard Area See Article 10 Flood Hazard Areas) provided that: - The damage or destruction does not exceed 66 percent of the net floor area of the structure and provided all reconstruction complies with all current state and local building codes and all other applicable County regulations; And - 2.
 The structure is reconstructed within 12 months of the casualty and provided all reconstruction complies with all current state and local building codes and all other applicable County regulations.
 If the legal nonconforming structure is moved for any reason over any distance, it must then conform to the regulations of this Ordinance applicable to the zoning district in which it is located after it is moved; - C. Converting a structural component of the legal nonconforming structure to a more permanent material in order to prolong legal nonconformity is not permitted; - D. A legal nonconforming sign may undergo a change in the information on the face of the sign provided that the change does not increase the area of the sign face or change the sign structural type.